Type text, add images, blackout confidential details, add comments, highlights and more.

 In the 'Driver to be Suspended' section, provide at least three identifiers that match BMV records, including name, address, and Ohio Driver License Number.
 Repeat this for the 'Owner of Vehicle to be Suspended' section.

 Complete the 'Claim Information' section if you are handling your own claim.
-Include your insurance company details if applicable.
+Include your insurance company details and policy number if applicable.

-For property damage and personal injury sections, ensure you include all required documentation and estimates.
-This includes an itemized estimate for damages exceeding $400 and any necessary proof of payment for personal injuries over $500.
+For property damage and personal injury sections, ensure you include estimates and documentation as required.
+This is essential for claims exceeding $400 or for personal injuries over $500.

-Finally, sign and date the form in the designated area before submitting it to ensure it is processed correctly.
+Finally, sign and date the form in the designated area before submitting it to ensure your report is valid.

 Start using our platform today to fill out your bmv3303 form online for free!